wp-plugins/fast-page-switch/readme.txt

 This plugin adds a metabox to the edit screen for pages.
 The metabox lets you quickly switch between all available pages.
 No need to visit "All Pages" first.

+If this plugin saves you time, please consider leaving a review.
+Thank you.

 == Changelog ==

 = 1.0.0 =